Virginia Constitutional Convention of 1829–1830

-The Virginia Constitutional Convention of 1829–1830 was a constitutional convention for the state of Virginia, held in Richmond from October 5, 1829 to January 15, 1830.
+The Virginia Constitutional Convention of 1829–1830 was a constitutional convention for the state of Virginia, held in Richmond from October 5, 1829, to January 15, 1830.

 Background and composition

 Almost immediately, the Constitution of 1776 was recognized as flawed both for its restriction of the suffrage by property requirements, and for its malapportionment favoring the smaller eastern counties.
 Between 1801 and 1813, petitioners called on the Assembly to initiate a constitutional convention ten times.
 The House of Delegates passed a bill twice, but the conservative eastern planter majority in the Virginia Senate killed both measures.
 Continuing growth in the western parts of the state led to another fifteen years of agitation.
 Several counties in the Eastern Shore, northern Piedmont and western counties began opening polls for direct expression from the voters for a constitutional convention; eventually there were twenty-eight such counties calling for reform.

-Malapportionment in the Assembly was seen as "an usurpation of the minority over the majority" by the slave owning eastern aristocracy.
+Malapportionment in the Assembly was seen as "a usurpation of the minority over the majority" by the slave owning eastern aristocracy.
 Partisans argued for apportionment by white population, versus "federal numbers" combining white population with three-fifths slaves, versus the existing system counting whites and slaves equally to favor the slave-holding eastern counties.
-After several General Assembly sessions with close votes for calling a convention, in 1828 the Assembly allowed for a statewide ballot for "Convention", "Neutral" or "No Convention".
+After several General Assembly sessions with close votes for calling a convention, in 1828, the Assembly allowed for a statewide ballot for "Convention", "Neutral" or "No Convention".
 It passed by 56.8 percent, with most convention support coming from west of the Blue Ridge Mountains northwest to the Ohio River.
 But the easterners in the State Senate had stacked the deck in their favor, by apportioning the delegates by four per Senate district, producing a group of men which was more wealthy and more conservative than the House of Delegates.

 The last "gathering of giants" from the Revolutionary generation included former presidents James Madison and James Monroe, and sitting Chief Justice John Marshall.
 But three generations were represented among those who would serve in public office including three presidents, seven U.S. Senators, fifteen U.S. Representatives and four governors.
 The other delegates to the Convention were sitting judges or members of the Virginia General Assembly.